How to use the Chat API in Zendesk: A step-by-step guide

 Step 3: Generate your API credentials

 1. Head over to your Zendesk Chat dashboard.
-You can typically find this in the product tray (the four-square icon) in your main Zendesk Support account.
+You can find this in the product tray in your main Zendesk Support account.

-2. In the menu on the left, navigate to Settings > Account and then click the API & SDKs tab.
+2. Navigate to Settings > Account and then click the API & SDKs tab.

-4. You’ll see a form.
-Give your client a memorable Client Name (something like "Chat Data Integration" works well) and fill in your Company name.
-For the Redirect URLs, you can just enter "https://localhost" for now.
-This is a placeholder that’s required for the authentication flow, and it’s perfectly fine for what we’re doing today.
+4. Give your client a Client Name (like "Chat Data Integration") and enter your Company name.
+For the Redirect URLs, you can enter "https://localhost" for this setup.

 Step 4: Make your first API call

-And now for the moment of truth.
-Let’s use the credentials you just generated to pull some real data from your account.
-Our goal is straightforward: retrieve a list of your most recent chats.
+Now for the exciting part.
+Let's use your credentials to pull a list of your most recent chats.

-The API endpoint is just the URL you send your request to.
-To get a list of all chats, the endpoint is "GET /api/v2/chats".
+The Endpoint To get a list of all chats, the endpoint is "GET /api/v2/chats".

 curl https://www.zopim.com/api/v2/chats \